MicrosoftDocs/azure-stack-docs/AKS-Hybrid/deploy-windows-application.md

 [!INCLUDE [applies-to-azure stack-hci-and-windows-server-skus](includes/aks-hci-applies-to-skus/aks-hybrid-applies-to-azure-stack-hci-windows-server-sku.md)]

-In this tutorial, you will learn how to deploy an ASP.NET sample application in a Windows Server container to the Kubernetes cluster in AKS hybrid, and then test and scale your application.
+In this tutorial, you will learn how to deploy an ASP.NET sample application in a Windows Server container to the Azure Kubernetes Service (AKS)cluster in AKS hybrid, and then test and scale your application.
 You will also learn how to join a Windows node to an Active Directory domain.

 [!INCLUDE [aks-hybrid-description](includes/aks-hybrid-description.md)]